 To connect the condition category with the value, you will use one of the following matching parameters:

-- Matches RegEx: will match website visitors into the segment only if the regular expression provided for the condition is met by the visitor
+- Matches RegEx/Does Not Match RegEx: will include or exclude website visitors from the segment only if the regular expression provided for the condition is met by the visitor

 Step 5: Save your segment.
 It will now appear in your Segment Library, and will be available for use in web experience campaigns.